-- If employees complete the documentary and they have been assigned to the instructor-led modules, they will receive notification to complete the pre-assessment.
+- Employees need to complete the documentary and they will be assigned to the instructor-led modules.

-- After completing the pre-assessment, the employee will be notified to register for Module 1 and select a class day/time.
+- The employee will be notified to register for Module 1 and select a class day/time.

 - Employees can select the next module after the instructor records their attendance.

 - Employees will receive notifications of the next step when completions are granted.
 Notifications happen overnight.